gwerum/DataStructuresND-BasicAlgorithms/01_SquareRoot/explanation_1.md

 ### Code explanation

-The tasks of this exercise is to implement a method, which computes the square root of a number.
+The task of this exercise is to implement a method, which computes the square root of a number.
 Only the floor value of the square root needs to be computed.
 Two boundary conditions were given:

 1. For implementation of the method no Python library such as math or similar shall be used.
-2. The method shall have time complexity of no more than `log(n)`.
+2. The method shall have time complexity of no more than `O(log(n))`.

 To satisfy the second boundary condition some kind of binary search approach is required.
-The *square root r* of a *number n* will be somewhere in the range `0 <= s < n`.
+The square root **r** of a number **n** will be somewhere in the range `0 <= s < n`.
 To find the square root in an efficient manner, this range be recursively searched, splitting the range in half during each recursion.

 ---

 ### Runtime efficiency

-As described in the previous section, the solution space for the square root will be searched with a binary search approach, reducing the solution space by half during each recursion.
-Therefor, considering the initial solution space to be of size n (`0 <= s < n`), a time complexitiy of **O(log(n))** can be estimated.
+As described in the previous section, the solution space for the square root **s** will be searched with a binary search approach, reducing the solution space by half during each recursion.

+Therefore, considering the initial solution space to be input size **n** (`0 <= s < n`), the square root **r** can be found with `O(log(n))`.

 ---